 Firewise Citizen is a 3D top-down traffic simulation and educational game that teaches players about wildfire evacuation.
 Players act as community leaders making critical decisions during a wildfire evacuation to avoid loss and ensure safety.
 Each choice directly impacts the evacuation’s final outcome, offering valuable lessons on emergency preparedness and response.

-Role: Gameplay & UI Programmer
+Role: Lead Programmer

 Team size: 5